WinzarH/WinzarH.github.io/README.md

 ### Application

 Most simulations of Likert-scale data are created to test analysis methods before finalising a questionnaire.
 Here, however, we want to reproduce published results where only the first two moments (mean and variance) are reported.
 Many publications report only means and standard deviations of rating scales, often only the means.
 The boundaries of a scale (1-5, 1-7, etc.) will often produce skewed data, so such simple statistics can be misleading.
-We demonstrate a novel method to reproduce Likert-scale data using only mean and standard deviation so that they can be properly visualised and interpreted.
-The algorithm is surprisingly accurate.
+We demonstrate the application of Differential Evolution Optimisation to synthesise Likert-scale data using only the first two moments (mean and standard deviation).
+The algorithm is surprisingly accurate at reproducing published data.

 _LikertMaker_ is a __Shiny__ app embedded inside a single __Quarto__ document for easy download and use.